Reducing the amount of passive voice in your writing will improve the impact of your work.

 - Remove the auxiliary verb form of “to be” from the main verb and change the main verb’s form as needed.

-Passive sentence example: Every day, my mail is chewed up by my dog.
+Passive sentence: Every day, my mail is chewed up by my dog.

 Because it’s more direct, many, if not most, style guides and writers prefer the active voice whenever possible.
 However, passive voice may be the better choice when a) the performer of an action is unknown or unimportant; b) the writer wishes to emphasize the action of the sentence rather than the doer; or c) the writer wishes to use passive voice for sentence variety.